HoxelDraw/4DO-Specification/README.md

   - Color
 - Polylines
 - Tetrahedral cells
+- Cuboid cells
-- Compound cells (contiguous groups of tetrahedral cells)
+- Compound cells (contiguous groups of primitive cells)
 - Model Orientation

 ### Format Design Inspiration: Wavefront OBJ
 The 4DO format is mostly patterned after the ubiquitous Wavefront OBJ file format for 3D geometry.
 The OBJ format is popular for its human readability, simplicity, and its ability to reuse vertex data for multiple faces.
 The 4DO format will feel very similar to the OBJ format with a few key differences:

 1. It's 4D instead of 3D (obviously)
-2. It supports only tetrahedral cells (3-simplex) whereas OBJ supports n-sided convex and concave polygons
+2. It supports a small, hard-coded list of primitive cells whereas OBJ supports n-sided convex and concave polygons
 3. The indices are Zero-based, as opposed to OBJ which is One-based
 4. Relative indices are NOT supported in 4DO (no negative indices)
 5. 4DO provides a mechanism for defining the coordinate frame of the model